atlassian/github-for-jira/README.md

     - `https://github.atlassian.com/github/<UUID>/configuration?ghRedirect=to&resetGithubToken=true` for GitHub server enterprise

-After doing that, the token will be re-issued by GitHub with all necessary permissions and saved in the app's session, and connect button should become enabled.
+After doing that, the token will be re-issued by GitHub with all necessary permissions and saved in the app's session, and "Connect" button should become enabled.

 ## Need help?
 Take a look through the troubleshooting steps in our [support guide](./SUPPORT.md).